 Scott B. Bonham - Mr. Bonham is a corporate director and the co-founder of Intentional Capital, a privately held real estate asset management company.
-Mr. Bonham is also an active board member of the C100, an association that connects Canadian entrepreneurs and companies with its Silicon Valley network.
 From 2000 to 2015, he was co-founder of GGV Capital, an expansion stage venture capital firm with investments in the U.S. and China.
 Prior to GGV Capital, he served as Vice President of the Capital Group Companies, where he managed technology investments across several mutual funds from 1996 to 2000.
-Mr. Bonham has a B.Sc. (in electrical engineering) from Queen's University and a M.B.A. from Harvard Business School.
+Mr. Bonham has a B.Sc. (in electrical engineering) from Queen's University and an M.B.A. from Harvard Business School.

-Charles H. Dallara - Dr. Dallara is the Chairman of the Americas and a member of the Board of Directors of Partners Group Holding AG, based in New York.
-He has 42 years of industry experience.
-Prior to joining Partners Group in 2013, Dr. Dallara was the Managing Director and Chief Executive Officer of the Institute of International Finance Inc., a global association of financial institutions from 1993 to 2013.
+Charles H. Dallara - Dr. Dallara is an Advisory Partner of Partners Group and Chairman of Partners Group Board of Directors, USA, a private market investment and asset management group, based in Switzerland.
+He has 43 years of industry experience.
+Dr. Dallara was Chairman of the Americas and a member of the Board of Directors of Partners Group Holding AG until 2019.
+Prior to joining Partners Group in 2013, Dr. Dallara was the Managing Director and Chief Executive Officer of the Institute of International Finance from 1993 to 2013.
 Previously, he was a Managing Director at J.P.
 Morgan & Co.
 In addition, Dr. Dallara has held senior positions in the U.S. Department of the Treasury and with the IMF.
-He holds a bachelor's degree in Economics from the University of South Carolina, a M.A., an M.A.L.D. (in Law & Diplomacy) and a Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.
+He holds a B. Sc in Economics from the University of South Carolina, an M.A., an M.A.L.D. (in Law & Diplomacy) and a Ph.D. from the Fletcher School of Law and Diplomacy at Tufts University.

 Tiff Macklem - Dr. Macklem is Dean of the Rotman School of Management at the University of Toronto.
 Previously, he served as Senior Deputy Governor and Chief Operating Officer of the Bank of Canada (from July 2010 to May 2014).
 Prior to his appointment at the Bank of Canada, Dr. Macklem served as Associate Deputy Minister of the federal Department of Finance and Canada's finance deputy at the G7 and G20.
 He also served as Chair of the Standing Committee on Standards Implementation of the Financial Stability Board.
 Dr. Macklem holds a B.A.
-(Honours) in Economics from Queen's University, and a M.A. and a Ph.D. in Economics from the University of Western Ontario.
+(Honours) in Economics from Queen's University, and an M.A. and a Ph.D. in Economics from the University of Western Ontario.